angarsky/diveintopython/learn/functions/recursion.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/functions/recursion

 **Recursive programming** is a technique in programming where a function **calls itself repeatedly** until it reaches a base or terminal case.
 It is a powerful tool when dealing with certain types of problems that can be naturally defined in a recursive manner.
 In Python, we can implement this technique through recursive functions.

 ## Python recursive functions